iliassioutis/iliassioutis.github.io/resume.md

 - Assessed market risk capital calculations under **FRTB** using in-house VBA frameworks.
 - Performed valuations of **Credit Default Swaps (CDS)** and CDS indices using **Murex**.
 - Produced IFRS 9 impairment documentation, developing expected credit loss (ECL) models and supporting regulatory reporting.

 ---

+### Sociomantic Labs — Software Developer
+*Nov 2015 – May 2016 | Berlin, Germany*

+- Worked as a back-end developer in **R&D**, contributing to the design and implementation of data-driven software systems.
+- Developed performance-critical components using the **D programming language**, focusing on robustness, scalability, and maintainability.
+- Collaborated closely with research and engineering teams on experimental and production-grade systems.
+- Participated in the full development lifecycle, including design, implementation, testing, and iterative improvement of backend services.

+---